top of page

 Call 911 to report fighting, screaming, gunshots, explosions, noise from a large party or crowd that is causing danger, or suspicious breaking of glass or wood.

-Security - Local Police Precinct + Local Fire Department
+Local Police Precinct +

 • 19th Precinct: (212) 452-0600 or click here for the website